urbit/developers.urbit.org/content/reference/glossary/gate.md

 ### Further Reading

-- [The Hoon Tutorial](/docs/hoon/hoon-school/): Our guide to learning the Hoon programming language.
+- [Hoon School](/guides/core/hoon-school/): Our guide to learning the Hoon programming language.